-Many people set off to Vietnam thinking it will be their short holiday but then end up spending way more time than they planned.
-It is the country to blame as there are so many things to see, do, and eat that it hardly fits in your 2-week itinerary.
-So, here we are, sort it out to 20 things you should not miss while traveling in the S-shaped country to make the most out of your time and still guarantee the best experience with the landscapes, people, and cuisine.
+Many people travel to Vietnam with the intention of a short holiday, but end up spending more time there than planned.
+The country is to blame, as there are so many sights to see, activities to do, and foods to try, that it’s difficult to fit it all into a two-week itinerary.
+So, let’s sort it out and highlight 20 things you should not miss while exploring the S-shaped country.
+This way, you can make the most of your time, while still having the best possible experience with the landscapes, people, and cuisine.

 1. Visit one of the most beautiful ancient towns in the world: Hoi An

 Hoi An is a UNESCO World Heritage Site located in Central Vietnam and is well-known for its rich cultural influences from China, Japan, and France, which can be seen in its architectural attractions and residential housing.
 This ancient town offers a unique blend of bustling shophouses and the relaxed lifestyle of the local people.
 In Hoi An, you can enjoy a variety of cuisine, including some of the best dishes in the country, such as mi Quang and cao lau.
 The town is also a shopping paradise, offering tailored suits, unique patterned clothing, handcrafted items, and much more.
 To truly experience Hoi An, rent a bicycle and explore the town, where you’ll be amazed by the small surprises hidden in every alleyway and corner.
 Although small in size, Hoi An has much to offer.